gnzlbg/static_vector/README.md

 - It allows the methods to be conditionally marked `noexcept(true)` when `T` is `std::is_nothrow_default_constructible/copy_assignable>...`

-- It makes `embedded_vector` a zero-cost abstraction by allowing the user to avoid unnecessary checks (e.g. hoisting checks out of a loop).
+- It makes `fixed_capacity_vector` a zero-cost abstraction by allowing the user to avoid unnecessary checks (e.g. hoisting checks out of a loop).

 And this advantages come at the expense of safety.
 It is possible to have both by making the methods checked by default, but offering `unchecked_xxx` alternatives that omit the checks which increases the API surface.

-Given this design space, this proposal opts for making not exceeding the `Capacity` of an `embedded_vector` a precondition.
-It still allows some safety by allowing implementations to make the operations checked in the debug builds of their standard libraries, while providing very strong exception safety guarantees (and conditional `noexcept(true)`), which makes `embedded_vector` a true zero-cost abstraction.
+Given this design space, this proposal opts for making not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition.
+It still allows some safety by allowing implementations to make the operations checked in the debug builds of their standard libraries, while providing very strong exception safety guarantees (and conditional `noexcept(true)`), which makes `fixed_capacity_vector` a true zero-cost abstraction.

 The final question to be answered is if we should mark the mutating methods to be conditionally `noexcept(true)` or not when it is safe to do so.
-The current proposal does so since it is easier to remove `noexcept(...)` than to add it, and since this should allow the compiler to generate better code, which is relevant for some fields in which `embedded_vector` is very useful, like in embedded systems programming.
+The current proposal does so since it is easier to remove `noexcept(...)` than to add it, and since this should allow the compiler to generate better code, which is relevant for some fields in which `fixed_capacity_vector` is very useful, like in embedded systems programming.

 #### Precondition on `T` modelling `Destructible`

-If `T` models `Destructible` (that is, if `T` destructor never throws), `embedded_vector<T, Capacity>` provides at least the basic-exception guarantee.
+If `T` models `Destructible` (that is, if `T` destructor never throws), `fixed_capacity_vector<T, Capacity>` provides at least the basic-exception guarantee.
-If `T` does not model `Destructible`, the behavior of `embedded_vector` is undefined.
+If `T` does not model `Destructible`, the behavior of `fixed_capacity_vector` is undefined.
 Implementations are encouraged to rely on `T` modeling `Destructible` even if `T`'s destructor is `noexcept(false)`.

 #### Exception-safety guarantees of special member functions and swap

-If `T`'s special member functions and/or swap are `noexcept(true)`, so are the respective special member functions and/or swap operations of `embedded_vector` which then provide the strong-exception guarantee.
+If `T`'s special member functions and/or swap are `noexcept(true)`, so are the respective special member functions and/or swap operations of `fixed_capacity_vector` which then provide the strong-exception guarantee.
 They provide the basic-exception guarantee otherwise.

 #### Exception-safety guarantees of algorithms that perform insertions

-The capacity of `embedded_vector` (a fixed-capacity vector) is statically known at compile-time, that is, exceeding it is a logic error.
+The capacity of `fixed_capacity_vector` (a fixed-capacity vector) is statically known at compile-time, that is, exceeding it is a logic error.

-As a consequence, inserting elements beyond the `Capacity` of an `embedded_vector` results in _undefined behavior_.
+As a consequence, inserting elements beyond the `Capacity` of an `fixed_capacity_vector` results in _undefined behavior_.
 While providing a run-time diagnostic in debug builds (e.g. via an `assertion`) is encouraged, this is a Quality of Implementation issue.

-The algorithms that perform insertions are the constructors `embedded_vector(T, size)` and `embedded_vector(begin, end)`, and the member functions `push_back`, `emplace_back`, `insert`, and `resize`.
+The algorithms that perform insertions are the constructors `fixed_capacity_vector(T, size)` and `fixed_capacity_vector(begin, end)`, and the member functions `push_back`, `emplace_back`, `insert`, and `resize`.

 These algorithms provide strong-exception safety guarantee, and if `T`'s special member functions or